Keep Up With McLean!

 “McLean recognizes the tremendous need for high-quality mental health and substance abuse care and we are continuing to explore opportunities for expanding our programs to different areas of the country,” said Levendusky.
 “We want to broaden our access to people nationally and internationally.”

-Hilary S. Connery, MD, PhD, clinical director of McLean’s Substance Use Disorders Division and an assistant professor of Psychiatry at Harvard Medical School, said the opening of Borden Cottage is an exciting opportunity for extending McLean’s model of care to other populations.
+Hilary S. Connery, MD, PhD, clinical director of McLean’s Center of Excellence in Alcohol, Drugs, and Addiction and an assistant professor of Psychiatry at Harvard Medical School, said the opening of Borden Cottage is an exciting opportunity for extending McLean’s model of care to other populations.

 “Part of the mission of the hospital is to provide the highest quality of evidence-based clinical care for substance use disorders and co-occurring mental health conditions,” said Connery.
 “We have a model of integrated care that’s very effective.”

-Roger D. Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division and a Professor of Psychiatry at Harvard Medical School added that Borden Cottage will follow the lead of other successful McLean programs.
+Roger D. Weiss, MD, chief of McLean Hospital’s Center of Excellence in Alcohol, Drugs, and Addiction and a Professor of Psychiatry at Harvard Medical School added that Borden Cottage will follow the lead of other successful McLean programs.

-“The Substance Use Disorders Division has experienced great success in running programs that are located off of the hospital’s main campus—the Fernside program in Princeton, Massachusetts, and the Naukeag program in Ashburnham, Massachusetts.
+“The Center of Excellence in Alcohol, Drugs, and Addiction has experienced great success in running programs that are located off of the hospital’s main campus—the Fernside program in Princeton, Massachusetts, and the Naukeag program in Ashburnham, Massachusetts.
 Each has been open for a number of years and they have been thoroughly integrated with our on-campus programs and offer the same level of care, the guiding treatment philosophy, and types of evidenced-based treatments.”

 Frederick Goggans, MD, who was selected to serve as medical director for Borden Cottage, said the new program will have a positive impact on the Camden area.